Skip to main content

 What is the point of going fast if you cannot stop?

-The ability to upgrade the stock system with a performance caliper and rotors eluded us, but not anymore.
+The ability to upgrade the stock system with a performance caliper paired with OEM rotors has always been limited—but not anymore.

-I've partnered up with a performance specialist by the name Prodigywerks.
-They make some serious BIG BRAKE KITS and a performance upgrade for the stock setup.
-That's right a 4 pot caliper meant to work with the existing OEM rotors with stainless steel lines.
+I’ve partnered with a performance specialist called ProdigyWerks.
+They produce serious big brake kits, as well as a performance upgrade for the stock setup.
+That’s right: a 4-piston caliper designed to work with existing OEM rotors, paired with stainless steel brake lines.

-I could not pass this opportunity up.
-I'll be doing an in depth review with weight+ dimensions & video clips.
-This will all be showcased on my new platform which is currently under construction.
+I couldn’t pass this opportunity up.
+I’ll be doing an in-depth review, including weight, dimensions, and video clips.
+This will all be showcased on my new platform, which is currently under construction.

-With so many cool colors to choose from I've decided to go with the Matt black and red writing to mirror the interior of the car.
+With so many great color options available, I’ve decided to go with matte black with red lettering to mirror the interior of the car.

-I'll be dropping a promo code for your chance at getting the OEM+ ultra brake upgrade.
+I’ll be dropping a promo code for your chance to get the OEM+ Ultra Brake Upgrade.

 Comments